Knowledge Center

 Short answer

 Both let you change a pillow's height, but they do it differently.
 Loose-fill adjustable pillows let you add or remove shredded foam or down — very moldable, with granular control, though the fill shifts and needs occasional re-fluffing.
 Fill-free adjustable pillows change height another way, usually a solid core plus a removable insert, so the height you set tends to stay put.
-The honest trade-off is control versus consistency.
+The honest trade-off is control versus consistency, and neither side of it is the better answer for everyone.

 "Adjustable" has become a common pillow feature, but it covers two quite different designs.
 Knowing how each one works makes it much easier to tell which suits the way you actually use a pillow.